tahowallet/process/templates/issues.md

 </br>

 ```
-Expected behavior
+Expected behavior: What did you think would happen?
 ```
-What did you think would happen?

 _I thought something really fun would happen because the button was big and red_

 </br>

 ```
-Observed behavior:
+Observed behavior: What actually happened?
 ```
-What actually happened?

 _The computer fully exploded, and it's parts are everywhere..._